StreamHPC/ROCm/docs/release/gpu_os_support.md

 products are three software stack enablement levels that correspond as described below:

-- Full includes all software that is part of the ROCm ecosystem.
-Please see [article](link) for details of ROCm.
+- **Full**: includes all software that is part of the ROCm ecosystem.
+Please see [reference](../reference/all) for details on ROCm.
-- HIP SDK includes the HIP Runtime and a selection of GPU libraries for compute.
+- **SDK**: includes the HIP/OpenCL runtimes and a selection of GPU libraries for compute.
-  Please see [article](link) for details of HIP SDK.
-- HIP Runtime enables the use of the HIP Runtime only.
+- **Runtime**: Runtime enables the use of the HIP/OpenCL runtimes only.

 :::